 As the book reaches closure, the tone has changed to a more informal one.
 The topics of this chapter include everyday aspects like the internet, networks, and transport.
 It can be clearly seen that the author has tried to cover as many topics that are related to a normal day in Mexico.

 You will even find the common brands for various cellphone and internet suppliers.
 This is something you’ll have to search for when looking for a suitable purchase.
 But in this comprehensive guide, you’ll find the top and most common brands as suggested by the author.
 From a reader’s point of view, this could be a very effective strategy to link readers with brands.

 Chapter 8 – What to Expect From Mexico?

 The final and most interesting chapter of this eBook deals with an overview of Mexico.
 It talks about Mexico from a foreigner’s perspective about what they expect and what they will get during their stay.
-It starts with a general shopping experience in local stores, nightlife, and tourism and ends with busting myths about Mexico.
+It starts with a general shopping experience in local stores, nightlife, dating culture in Mexico and tourism and ends with busting myths about Mexico.

 Since Mexico has always been associated with a lot of rumors, the author took it upon themselves to emphasize some of the most common misconceptions about Mexico and the truth behind them.
 In our opinion, this section alone tells a lot about the entire eBook as to how much authenticity it has in its content.